JohanOhlin/divingintoazure/_posts/2018-08-05-sending-emails-with-azure-functions-and-sendgrid.markdown

 #### Create function

 Create a new C# function with an HTTP trigger.
-Authorization level can be specified to <code class="code">function</code> so it's protected from unwanted calls.
+Authorization level can be specified to `function` so it's protected from unwanted calls.
 The function is also protected by HTTPS by default.

 Replace the default code with the following snippet.